cyberphor/knowledge-base/theory/cloud/monitoring/README.md

 3. The Ingestion Service puts the request on a Service Bus
 4. The Service Bus sends the request to a Workflow Service
 5. The Worfklow Service sends the request to a delivery service, drone scheduler, and package service

+**Tracing Activity Within a Microservice Architecture**
+Use APMs designed for microservices (e.g., [Prometheus](/theory/cloud/monitoring/apm.md#prometheus)).
+Traditional APMs are meant for monolithic apps.
+Microservices are difficult to monitor because every service is an app unto itself.
+They also generate more observable activity (e.g., service discovery and replication).

 ## Cloud Monitoring Stategies
 **Monitor at a High-Level**